Detailed Guide forRespiratory Therapists in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Respiratory Therapists in California is $80,632 annually, or $38.76 hourly.
+The median wage in 2016 for Respiratory Therapists in California was $80,632 annually, or $38.76 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, holidays, and retirement plans.
 Some employers may provide tuition or licensing assistance.